YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 If enabled, you need to know that anyone who knows your AdGuard Home domain-name can make a DNS request to it.
 It may be used to perform [amplification attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification)!

-It's really important to use the configuration panel to deactivate this setting, and **NOT** the built-in setting in the AdGuardHome interface.
+It's really important to use the configuration panel included in the YunoHost Webadmin interface to activate or deactivate this setting, and **NOT** the built-in setting in the AdGuardHome interface.
 This is because YunoHost needs to perform actions such as automatically opening or closing the server's ports and refresh the IP to provide to AdGuard Home, which cannot be done without going through the configuration panel.

-If you host your machine at home, for using DoH or DoQ, you have to open the following ports on your router by yourself:
+If you host your machine at home, for using DoT or DoQ, you have to open the following ports on your router by yourself:

 - `__PORT_DNS_OVER_TLS__` in TCP & UDP (for DNS over TLS)
 - `__PORT_DNS_OVER_QUIC__` in UDP (for DNS over QUIC)